LifeWise Academy: Kentucky

 A 2025 Kentucky law allowed school boards to partner with organizations that provide religious or ethical instruction to students.
 Following the change, LifeWise Academy expressed interest in partnering with Oldham County Schools to offer elective courses.

 Nebraska

 In 2025, Nebraska legislator Loren Lippincott introduced a bill modeled on other released-time education measures with testimony in support from a LifeWise representative.
 The proposal was later removed from a broader education bill.

 New Jersey

 In late 2024, a steering committee associated with Landmark Church proposed introducing a LifeWise released-time program for students in Ocean City, New Jersey.

 Ohio

 Ohio has been a focal point for LifeWise operations and related policy debates.
 While many districts have hosted programs under the state’s released-time law, some have since rescinded their policies.
-In 2023, the Freedom From Religion Foundation sent letters to roughly 600 Ohio districts urging them to avoid partnership with LifeWise and to maintain secular instruction.
+In 2023, atheist group Freedom From Religion Foundation sent letters to roughly 600 Ohio districts urging them to avoid partnership with LifeWise and to maintain secular instruction.
 Ohio Attorney General David Yost subsequently reaffirmed the legality of released-time programs under state law, provided participation remains voluntary, privately funded, and off-campus.

+Following LifeWise's expansion, Columbus City Schools banned religious groups from distributing materials, snacks, clothing, candies, trinkets or other items to students returning from off-campus instruction.
+The Ohio legislature subsequently amended the law to prohibit districts from preventing organizations from distributing educational materials, while giving districts some discretion over non-educational items.